ConceptaNjolima/MyTNTResources/Week 1/Intro to web apps.md

 # Intro to web app architecture
-This lesson provides an overview of how web apps work, HTML, CSS, and JavaScript to lay the foundation for the prototypes NTs will build.
+This lesson provides an overview of how web apps work, HTML and CSS to lay the foundation for the prototypes NTs will build.

 ## Learning objectives
 * TNTs will learn the basics of how web pages and web apps work.